jundalisay/superb/content/en/research/aristotle/dialectics.md

 ---
-heading: "Part 1"
 title: "The Dialectics of Aristotle Simplified"
-weight: 1
+weight: 4
-image: "/covers/meta.jpg"
+image: "/covers/dia.jpg"
-description: "Aristotle gives maximum importance to the sight over the other senses"
+# description: "Aristotle gives maximum importance to the sight over the other senses"
 author: Aristotle
 icon: "/icons/aris.jpg"
 ---